-The camel, or dromedary (with one bump), in the case of Morocco has always been an important means of transport for the citizens, especially in the desert region.
+In the case of Morocco, the camel, or dromedary (with one bump), has always been an essential means of transport for the citizens of Morocco, especially in the desert region.

 Where to go camel riding?

-Unless you are thinking of booking a day-trip or a several-day excursion to the Sahara Desert, where you will be taken to your campsite in a camel caravan, we suggest heading to Marrakech’s Palm Grove where you will enjoy a scenic camel ride surrounded by impressive palm trees and other vegetation.
+Unless you're thinking of booking a day trip or a several-day excursion to the Sahara Desert, where you'll be taken to your campsite in a camel caravan, we suggest heading to Marrakech’s Palm Grove where you'll enjoy a scenic camel ride surrounded by impressive palm trees and other vegetation.

 If you would like to book a camel trek once you get to Marrakech, you can get to the city’s Palm Grove by taxi or, in our opinion the best option, in a horse-drawn carriage.
-After hard bargaining you can take a ride on a dromedary for 150 dirhams.
-Don’t forget to negotiate the duration, otherwise you will be taken on a very short ride.
+After hard bargaining, you can ride on a dromedary for 150 dh (US$ 14.90).
+Don’t forget to negotiate the duration, otherwise, you'll be taken on a very short ride.

-It is possible to find camels in other parts of Marrakech, but many of these are just for photos, contrary to the Palm Grove.
+It's possible to find camels in other parts of Marrakech, but many of these are just for photos, contrary to Palm Grove.